orangecoding/fredy/README.md

 yarn run prod
 yarn run start
 ```
 _Fredy_ will start with the default port, set to `9998`.
 You can access _Fredy_ by opening a browser `http://localhost:9998`.
-The default login is `admin` for username and password.
+The default login is `admin` both for username and password.
 (You should change the password asap when you plan to run Fredy on your server.)

 <p align="center">
   <img alt="Job Configuration" src="https://github.com/orangecoding/fredy/blob/master/doc/screenshot__1.png" width="30%">